 o Client should not perform any physical activity that increases body temperature or blood pressure within 2 hours before and after treatments.

-o If you have botox or dermal fillers in the area to be treated, wait 14 days after injection.
+o If you have botox or dermal fillers in the area to be treated, wait 14 days both before and after injection.

 o Antibiotics may increase photosensitivity.
 We recommend that you check with your personal phy- sician prior to receiving laser treatments if you are taking a long term antibiotic.
 If you become ill and begin taking an antibiotic you will need to be off of the medication for 7 days before laser treatment.

 o Clients with red, grey or blonde hair, in the area to be treated, should consult with a Simplicity Laser Technician prior to receiving treatments, as the laser is less effective on these hair colors.

 o During your treatment you can expect slight discomfort, similar to a rubber-band snap on your skin.
 An over the counter numbing cream is available for purchase.
 Consult your laser technician with questions.

 o You should experience slight redness, bumps, and swelling in the treated area for up to 72 hours.
 If these conditions persist, topical creams such as Restorative Gel (highest recommended), aloe, calamine or hydrocortisone may be applied.